Ch3rry-Pi3-AI/LLMOps-Study-Buddy/src/README.md

 # `src/` README — Core Source Code Structure

 The `src/` directory contains the **primary source code** for the LLMOps StudyBuddy project.
-It includes the foundational modules responsible for configuration, logging, error handling, typed Pydantic schemas, LLM prompt templates, the Groq LLM client, and now the high-level question-generation service.
+It includes the foundational modules for configuration, logging, reliability utilities, typed Pydantic schemas, prompt templates, the Groq LLM client, the question-generation engine, and now utility helpers used by the Streamlit UI and quiz logic.

-As the project evolves, this directory will expand to include pipelines, tutoring agents, retrieval workflows, orchestration layers, and evaluation modules.
+As the project expands, this directory will grow to include pipelines, tutoring agents, retrieval workflows, orchestration layers, and evaluation modules.

 At this stage, the `src/` directory includes: